anand0906/Angular/Angular/README.md

 <p>Angular provides three primary encapsulation modes:</p>
 <ul>
 	<li>Emulated (Default):</li>
-	<p>Angular achieves style scoping not through true Shadow DOM, but by emulating (resembles) its behavior.</p>
+	<p>Angular achieves style scoping not through true Shadow DOM, but by emulating (resembling) its behavior.</p>
 	<p>It adds unique attributes to elements within your component's template and modifies your CSS selectors to target those attributes specifically. </p>
 	<p> This ensures that your styles are effectively contained within the component, even without native browser support for Shadow DOM.</p>
 	<li>ShadowDom:</li>